Google workers form new labor union, a tech industry rarity

-A group of Google engineers announced Monday they have formed a union, creating a rare foothold for the labor movement in the tech industry.
+A group of Google engineers and other workers announced Monday they have formed a union, creating a rare foothold for the labor movement in the tech industry.

 About 225 employees at Google and its parent company Alphabet are the first dues-paying members of the Alphabet Workers Union.
 They represent a fraction of Alphabet’s workforce, far short of the threshold needed to get formal recognition as a collective bargaining group in the U.S.